-By the way, private vehicles are not allowed on the BRT route but in case of emergency ambulance can pass through there which helps in saving the life of a patient.
+By the way, private vehicles are not allowed on the BRT route, but in case of emergency ambulances can pass through there, which helps in saving the life of a patient.

 BRT Peshawar Fares:

 Fares are collected via an automated ticketing system that is also intended to be used on all city routes.
-Passengers can also get tickets on cash, whereas the passengers traveling in this bus can also avail the facility of a Card in which they can pay the fare of our ticket with this card by debit the amount in card time to time.
+Passengers can also get tickets in cash, whereas the passengers traveling in this bus can also avail the facility of a Card in which they can pay the fare of our ticket with this card by debiting the amount in card from time to time.

 On typical buses in Peshawar, fares are collected by bus operators.
 With implementation of the automated ticketing system, TransPeshawar bus operators will not collect fares.
-Fares are very Reasonable the minimum fare for a ticket will be 10 Rupees whereas the highest ticket fare will be 50 Rupees on the basis of the travelling stations.
+Fares are very Reasonable: the minimum fare for a ticket will be 10 Rupees, whereas the highest ticket fare will be 50 Rupees on the basis of the traveling stations.